Alpeshgarg/SDE_API_Round_WorkIndia/README.md

 4. **Create a .env File:**

-    In the root of the project directory, create a `.env` file with the following variables:
+    Create a file called .env in the root of the project directory with the followingvariables:

     ```plaintext
     DB_USER=your_postgres_username